kubernetes-sigs/cluster-api-provider-vsphere/docs/getting_started.md

     kubectl apply -f ./out/workload-cluster-1/machinedeployment.yaml
     ```

-Clusters that are provisioned by the management cluster that run your application workloads are called [Workload clusters] (https://github.com/kubernetes-sigs/cluster-api/blob/master/docs/book/src/reference/glossary.md).
+Clusters that are provisioned by the management cluster that run your application workloads are called [Workload clusters](https://github.com/kubernetes-sigs/cluster-api/blob/master/docs/book/src/reference/glossary.md).

 The `kubeconfig` file to access workload clusters should be accessible as a Kubernetes Secret on the management cluster.
 As of today, the Secret resource is named `<cluster-name>-kubeconfig` in the same namespace as the cluster to which the Secret belongs.
 For the example above, you can list all the kubeconfig files and then retrive the corresponding kubeconfig like so: